Doctor Who series 10: Critical reception

 Doctor Who's tenth series has received positive reviews.
 Series 10 holds an 88% approval rating on online review aggregate site Rotten Tomatoes with an average score of 7.54/10.
 The website's critical consensus reads, "Peter Capaldi's darkest wit shines in his final season as Doctor Who thanks to the newest foil and friend, Bill Potts."
 Writing for the Radio Times halfway through the series' run, Huw Fullerton called it "a return to form for the sci-fi series after a much-needed rest year, with the format, actors and writers all feeling fresher than during their last outing".
-Reaction to individual episodes were also been positive, with scores on the site ranging from 83% to 100%; four episodes of the series hold a perfect approval rating, which include the final three of the series.
+Reaction to individual episodes was also positive, with scores on the site ranging from 83% to 100%; four episodes of the series hold a perfect approval rating, which include the final three of the series.
 Specifically, episodes such as "Oxygen" and "Extremis" received positive reception, with critics saying that the former was a "great, thought-provoking episode", whilst the latter was labelled as a unique and ambitious episode, and that "Doctor Who doesn't get better than this".

 The series also introduced Pearl Mackie as Bill Potts, the Doctor's newest companion; Mackie has received consistently favorable comments, noting how she was "bringing an energy distinct from any previous new series companion", describing Bill as "a wonderful change of pace", and how her acting was "consistently honest, raw at times, and never, ever whimsy", with certain scenes being "guttural" and "heart-wrenching".
 Controversial topics, such as racism and capitalism, were covered during episodes in the series, and were also met with positive reactions.

 Awards and nominations

 Soundtrack

 In April 2020, composer Murray Gold announced that the soundtrack for the tenth series was being processed, after a long delay of three years after the series had premiered.
+Gold reiterated the soundtrack's eventual release in April 2023, and again in June 2025, where he commented that there would likely be "one big music dump" for the soundtracks of the tenth series, 2023 specials, fourteenth series and fifteenth series.

-However, as of February 2023, there has been no update.
+In October 2025, the official Doctor Who social media accounts announced that the Series 10 soundtrack was finally happening, but with no mention of a release date.